What Is Sclerotherapy?

-During sclerotherapy a solution is injected into your varicose or spider veins.
+During sclerotherapy, a solution is injected into your varicose or spider veins.
 This causes the vein to seal off from the other veins in your leg.
-The vein closes down over time and is eventually absorbed into your body.
+The vein closes over time and is eventually absorbed into your body.

 For larger varicose veins our physicians utilize ultrasound-guided sclerotherapy.
-The ultrasound provides a live view of your veins, ensuring the physician is injecting the sclerosant into the precise location for the best treatment results.
+The ultrasound provides a live view of your veins, allowing the physician to inject the sclerosant into the precise location for the best treatment results.

-VCA primarily uses two solutions during sclerotherapy: Sodium Tetradecyl Sulphate (STS) and Asclera.
-Both of these solutions are FDA approved for use during sclerotherapy for the treatment of veins in the legs.
-During your consultation our physician will discuss these with you and determine the best for your specific condition.
+VCA primarily uses two solutions during sclerotherapy: sodium tetradecyl sulphate (STS) and Asclera®.
+Both of these solutions are FDA-approved for use during sclerotherapy for the treatment of veins in the legs.
+During your consultation, a physician will discuss these options with you and determine the best for your specific condition.